Skip to main content

 Ratehub logo

-If you’re facing a significantly higher mortgage payment at renewal, a possible solution is to extend the amortization period of your mortgage – the length of time over which your payments are spread out.
+One potential solution to help manage these higher payments is extending your mortgage amortization period (the length of time over which your payments are spread out).
 By taking longer to pay your mortgage, you can reduce your monthly payments and make them more manageable.
-Whether extending your mortgage amortization is the best choice for you, however, is another question.
-Let’s take a look at whether taking longer to pay off your mortgage is the best solution to rising payments.
+But is it the right choice for you?
+Let’s explore whether extending your amortization is the best move in response to rising rates.

 What is amortization and how does it affect my mortgage payment?